olavim/Minotaurus/docs/testing.md

 Tested that when invoking the `get` or `set` method with a value less than 0 or greater than the maze's width or height, an exception is thrown.

+## How you can test it

+As tests are written with JUnit, testing is as simple as downloading the project and running the tests.